Artifex2002/Artifex2002/README.md

 Mechanical Engineer turned Machine Learning Geek.
 Ambitious and creative professional with a knack for intuitively grasping the intricacies of challenging problems and coming up with unique solutions.
 Efficient team player with skills and experience to lead teams and bring about desirable results.
 <br>

 I work in the fields of Machine Learning, Deep Learning, Neural Networks, Computer Vision, and Robotics - talk about a mouthful!
-Though, I am quite fascinated by all things tech, and, it's power to bring about social good for communities.
+Though, I am quite fascinated by all things tech, and, its power to bring about social good for communities.

 * 🌍  I'm based in Bombay | Bhubaneswar
 * ✉️  You can contact me at [ashutoshpanda2002@gmail.com](mailto:ashutoshpanda2002@gmail.com)